‘6 reasons why my obsession with Bad Movies is unhealthy’

 Any visitors who enter our living room are now greeted by a frankly disgusting looking tower of DVD’s (I’m banking on my wife never reading this and making me choke on this admission), and it’s the same story every time, as people inquire in to the meaning behind such an incongruous eyesore, and my general emotional well-being.

-I once took tremendous pleasure in describing the in’s and out’s of my weird hobby to anyone who would listen, much like an eight-year-old who wants all their visiting relatives to know the names of every single Transformer, whilst not having the emotional maturity to realise how bored everyone is.
+I once took tremendous pleasure in describing the in’s and out’s of my weird hobby to anyone who would listen, much like an eight-year-old who wants all their visiting relatives to know the names of every single Transformer, whilst not having the emotional maturity to realise how everyone is impatiently waiting for you to shut up.

 Except the more these instances occurred, the more I realised I sounded insane, and so now try to avoid the topic.
 However, this doesn’t prevent visitors from noticing titles such as ‘Death Machine’ and ‘9 ½ Ninjas’, then frowning and piping up with some well meaning nosey bullshit.